JetBrains/ring-ui/README.md

 3. Install webpack-config-merger to make working with webpack configs easier: `npm install webpack-config-merger --save-dev`

-4. If your app builds with webpack, make sure to `require` ring-ui components where needed.
+4. If you are building your app with webpack, make sure to `require` ring-ui components where needed.
 Otherwise, create an entry point (for example, `/app/app__components.tpl.js`) and
 `require` the components there.

 ```